jaredrc8/Aerodynamics/README.md

 This assignment analyzed thin airfoil theory and potential flow.
 Using potential flow theory, streamlines were calculated and visualized around a thin plate.
-Kelvin's circulation theorem was proven and visualized in different airflow regimes.
+Evidence of Kelvin's circulation theorem was visualized in different airflow regimes.

 Vortex Panel Method